AlekseySav/regex-nfa-dfa/README.md

 #### required by task:

 - re-nfa               -- parse regex into NFA
-- nfa-noeps            -- remove all epsilon-edges from NFA
+- nfa-1nfa             -- remove all epsilon-edges from NFA
-- noeps-dfa            -- convert NFA with no epsilon-edges into DFA
+- 1nfa-dfa             -- convert NFA with no epsilon-edges into DFA
 - dfa-cdfa             -- convert DFA to CDFA
 - cdfa-inv             -- inverse CDFA